 Some of the stitches you'll get after a tummy tuck are meant to dissolve.
 Occasionally, one of these stitches could poke or "spit" through your skin.
 It might hurt a little, but it can be taken out safely.

-Your stomach could be swollen after surgery, and the amount of time is different for everyone.
-But no one likes being swollen, especially after a procedure to make you flatter and fitter.
-Thus, the swelling period post-operation is called 'swell hell.'
+Your stomach could be swollen after surgery; the amount of time is different for everyone.
+No one likes being swollen, especially after a procedure to make you flatter and fitter, so the swelling period post-operation is called "swell hell."

-This is related to seroma (fluid collection) after your TT.
-An easy way to test if this is happening, from Dr. Christopher V. Pelletiere: "push on the area while resting your hand on the other end of the swollen area.
+This is related to seroma after your TT.
+An easy way to test if this is happening, from Dr. Christopher V. Pelletiere: "Push on the area while resting your hand on the other end of the swollen area.
 If you feel a wave, or what feels like a waterbed effect of fluid moving, then there is a fluid collection.
-This effect does not always occur, but if it does happen, it means that their is trapped fluid in the area that probably needs to be drained."
+This effect does not always occur, but if it does happen, it may mean there is trapped fluid that needs to be drained."

 - View Before and After photos from doctors

 - Find plastic surgeons offering this treatment in your area